Lottery Ticket (2010 film): Plot

 The next day, Kevin attends church with his grandmother until Benny comes in and tells him that Lorenzo is looking for him and the ticket.
 Lorenzo comes in and is stopped by the churchgoers.
 Kevin tries to escape, but he's confronted by Lorenzo's crew.
-Sweet Tee's bodyguard (Terry Crews) saves Kevin with his gun, but Lorenzo emerges and physically breaks his hand.
+Sweet Tee's bodyguard saves Kevin with his gun, but Lorenzo emerges and physically breaks his hand.
 Then, Kevin runs to the train station with Lorenzo and his boys chasing him.
 Kevin leaps onto the train thinking he's safe, but Lorenzo gets on, too.
 However, Kevin hops off before the doors close.
 The train leaves the station with Lorenzo still on it.

-Later that day, Kevin and Benny have an argument about the ticket when Benny asks Kevin to let him keep the ticket so Lorenzo wouldn't take it, leads to them not speaking to each other.
+Later that day, Kevin and Benny have an argument about the ticket when Benny asks Kevin to let him keep the ticket so Lorenzo wouldn't take it, which leads to them not speaking to each other.
 He goes to Stacie's house, and she tells Kevin that she thinks he was wrong about the entire situation.
 He also tells her that she is the girl for him, which leads to her getting angry and telling him to get out.
-He kisses her and she responds accordingly, but they are interrupted by the arrival of her mother.
+He kisses her, and she responds accordingly, but they are interrupted by the arrival of her mother.

 As Kevin leaves Stacie's house, Lorenzo knocks him unconscious, stealing his sneakers and ticket.
 The following day, he wakes up in the apartment of Mr. Washington, who talks with him.
 Kevin also takes time to reconcile with Benny.
-They make a scheme to fool Lorenzo that the ticket is fake, which later upsets Lorenzo.
-Later, the neighborhood has a block party and Kevin learns that Sweet Tee will torture him if he doesn't pay back the loan.
+They make a scheme to fool Lorenzo into thinking the ticket is fake, which later upsets Lorenzo.
+Later, the neighborhood hosts a block party, and Kevin learns that Sweet Tee will torture him if he doesn't pay back the loan.

-Lorenzo arrives, injures Sweet Tee and beats Kevin to the point where he forces Kevin to give him the ticket through gunpoint.
+Lorenzo arrives, injures Sweet Tee, and beats Kevin to the point where he forces Kevin to give him the ticket at gunpoint.
 Just as Kevin submits, Mr. Washington appears from behind and knocks Lorenzo unconscious, being hailed a hero to the neighborhood.
 Afterwards, Benny tells Kevin to sign the back of the ticket.

-Months later, Kevin has started his sneaker company with Benny as his CEO and Stacie as his future attorney and his girlfriend.
+Months later, Kevin has started his sneaker company with Benny as his CEO and Stacie as his future attorney and girlfriend.
 It is implied that Kevin managed to pay Sweet Tee back.
-He also opens a park with Mr. Washington appointed as head security and a foundation that will help the community by funding businesses and providing scholarships.
-After giving a speech to the neighborhood, Kevin, Benny and Stacie board Kevin's new helicopter and fly off to work.
+He also opens a park with Mr. Washington appointed as head security, and a foundation that will help the community by funding businesses and providing scholarships.
+After giving a speech to the neighborhood, Kevin, Benny, and Stacie board Kevin's new helicopter and fly off to work.